• Access

 Fine Point Blade

 The fine point blade is the most common blade and it comes with all of the Cricut Machines.
-It’s made out of German Carbide, which an extremely durable and high-quality material most commonly used for cutting tools materials.
+It’s made out of German Carbide, which is an extremely durable and high-quality material most commonly used for cutting tools materials.

 This blade is perfect for making intricate cuts and it’s designed to cut medium-weight materials.
 It used to be silver, but it now comes in a beautiful golden color.